waku-org/pm/README.md

 It is likely that the epic owner will do the core change or first change for a given epic.
 However, subsequent/other changes may be picked up in parallel or sequentially by other team members.

+Hence:
-For that, dependencies must be clearly stated and team members must assigned in progress issues to themselves in GitHub.
+- dependencies must be clearly stated in _Task_ issue description
+- Team members must assign _Task_ issues to themselves when work starts
+- Team member must update issues to track progress

 The program manager should ensure that epics are getting the right assignee in a timely fashion.
 For example, when research work starts for a given epic, epic owners from development team should be assigned, so they know to participate in discussions.